GlobalAICommunity/global-ai-bootcamp-2025-workshop-genai-on-postgresql/Instructions/Lab_Instructions.md

     ![Open file in pgAdmin](./instructions276019/open-file.png)

-1. Update `Line 3` with this API key `MHAL0tpPSSk0Z5xW40WyuXkW9h6QAjuu ` and run
+1. Update `Line 3` the following line with this API key `tLjAeqZA7md4IHcApX2m6kRREIkuMmaX`:
 ```
 select azure_ai.set_setting('azure_ml.endpoint_key', '{api-key}');
 ```

+1. Run the query

 you will get a result like this: